 You can easily learn how to make dried apples.
-They are perfect healthy snacks for back to school!
+They are perfect healthy snacks!

 If you want them all crispy without any chewiness, you have to wait for 2-3 hours.
 As I mentioned above, the thickness of the slices affects the baking time.
 So you need to check the oven to give the final decision.

 You can use a mandoline or a very sharp knife to make the slices.
 I have a mandoline slicer but it doesn’t have a hand guard.
 So I listened to my instinct and I used a sharp knife instead of mandoline.
 I didn’t want to have a kitchen accident on the eve of the New Year.